PagerDuty/pdpyras/README.rst

     for dave in session.iter_all('users', params={'query':"Dav"}):
         print("%s <%s>"%(dave['name'], dave['email']))

-Also, note, as of version 2.2, there are the methods :attr:`pdpyras.APISession.list_all` and :attr:`pdpyras.APISession.dict_all` which return a list or dictionary of all results, respectively.

 **Example:** Get a dictionary of all users, keyed by email, and use it to find the ID of the user whose email is ``bob@example.com``: